 - This procedure must be used only for memorising the FIRST TRANSMITTER.
-If the motor does not complete the procedure, this is because at least one transmitter has already been memorised; to memorise supplementary transmitters, you must use the procedures described in section B.1 (motor configured for TWO-WAY communications) o C.2 (motor configured for ONE-WAY communications). - If all transmitters memorised in the motor are deleted, the first transmitter you memorise thereafter must be memorised with this procedure. - If the installation has multiple motors, the procedure must be repeated for each motor separately. - ullet On completing this procedure, button llet will $\underline{\text{Raise}}$ the awning, button llet Lower it, and button \underline{llet} Stop the movement. - If within the transmitter's range there are multiple powered up motors, to memorise the first transmitter in any one of them, it is not necessary to disconnect power to all other motors; simply proceed as follows.
+If the motor does not complete the procedure, this is because at least one transmitter has already been memorised; to memorise supplementary transmitters, you must use the procedures described in section A.6. - If all transmitters memorised in the motor are deleted, the first transmitter you memorise thereafter must be memorised with this procedure. - If the installation has multiple motors, the procedure must be repeated for each motor separately. - On completing this procedure, button ▲ will Raise the awning, button ▼ Lower it, and button Stop the movement. - If within the transmitter's range there are multiple powered up motors, to memorise the first transmitter in any one of them, it is not necessary to disconnect power to all other motors; simply proceed as follows.